Home | Volume 48 | Article number 166

 Nearly 80% of hospital patients called for a peripheral intravenous catheter (PIVC) for important medications and fluid therapies [1,2].
 Intravenous cannulation is a technique or the procedure in which a cannula is placed inside a vein to provide different medication with the insertion of a peripheral Cannula into the venous system [3].
 A peripheral intravenous cannula is defined as a device made of biocompatible material that connects the patient´s bloodstream to the external environment with its terminal part is located in any tributary vessel of the upper or lower vena cava [4,5].

 When deciding on the best PIVC for the patient, factors to be considered include the prescribed therapy or treatment regimen; anticipated duration of therapy; vascular characteristics and patient´s age, co-morbidities, history of infusion therapy, and ability and resources available to care for the device [6].
-It is important to recognize that most patients in hospitals must receive at least one peripheral intravenous (IV) cannula because they are a candidate for parenteral medications, fluid resuscitation, or blood transfusion.
+It is important to recognize that most patients in hospitals must receive at least one peripheral intravenous (IV) cannula because they are candidates for parenteral medications, fluid resuscitation, or blood transfusion.
 So for better outcomes and to reduce the risk of complications health professionals especially nurses and midwives should realize the right size cannula selection, proper placement, and care for these devices [7].

 Nurses and midwives can be identified in the lack of specialized personnel, an insufficient level of training, inadequate knowledge of devices, particularly the most recent ones, and inadequate application of assessment procedures [4].
 The studies indicated peripheral IV cannula fail 20%-69% of the time with complications that lead to pain, patient dissatisfaction, depletion of venous access, and increased costs in treating minor and major complications [3,8].
-The simple procedure of PIV cannulation can lead to catastrophic complications like septic pulmonary emboli and widespread cellulitis if not done with proper care and precautions [9]).
-Short peripheral cannula thrombophlebitis (SPCT) occurs in most hospitalized patients, symptoms appear on average 3 days after cannula insertion and can lead to extended hospitalization and increased Competence in peripheral vein canulation (PVC) in nursing and midwifery is emphasized as important to ensure effective treatment and patient safety.
+The simple procedure of PIV cannulation can lead to catastrophic complications like septic pulmonary emboli and widespread cellulitis if not done with proper care and precautions [9].
+Short peripheral cannula thrombophlebitis (SPCT) occurs in most hospitalized patients, symptoms appear on average 3 days after cannula insertion and can lead to extended hospitalization and increased Competence in peripheral vein cannulation (PVC) in nursing and midwifery is emphasized as important to ensure effective treatment and patient safety.
 Studies show the presence of a practice gap among hospital nurses and midwives towards care and maintenance of PIVC and related complications [6,10].
 Generally, these professionals are not practicing aseptic technique during insertion, have poor documentation (insertion date, site, frequency of cannula change and cannula size) they did not practice daily care after insertion; they do not commonly flush with normal saline to maintain patency of the cannula [11].
 Their practice of providing medications and fluids by reusing the infusion set after once detached from the cannula is common, which is very important for easy access of microorganisms to the bloodstream [12].

-Our experience revealed that nurses and midwives in our setting are not practicing according to protocol Nurses and midwives have failed to give care (attention) for none touch areas like the tips of the intravenous set, a tip of the cannula.
+Our experience revealed that nurses and midwives in our setting are not practicing according to protocol nurses and midwives have failed to give care (attention) for none touch areas like the tips of the intravenous set, a tip of the cannula.
 In the absence of a sterile field, patients complaining of pain at the cannula site commonly, there can observe untidy cannula sites from patients, which indicates inadequate patient education about the care of the cannula site, lack of periodic assessment, and poor practice of nurses and midwives.
 The objective of this study was to investigate the care of peripheral intravenous cannulation by nurses and midwives in the Amhara Region, Ethiopia.

 Methods Up Down

-Population and sample size: all (N= 671) nurses and midwives who were working in DTRH and FHRH hospitals were the study population.
-The sample size was calculated as P= level of practice towards care and maintenance of PIVC in the previous study =43.3% [13], 95% confidence level (Zα/2 =1.96) and absolute precision or margin of error was 5% (d=0.05).
+Population and sample size: all (N=671) nurses and midwives who were working in DTRH and FHRH hospitals were the study population.
+The sample size was calculated as P= level of practice towards care and maintenance of PIVC in the previous study=43.3% [13], 95% confidence level (Zα/2=1.96) and absolute precision or margin of error was 5% (d=0.05).
 By adding a 10% non-response rate the total sample size was 415.

 Sampling procedure: the total number of nurses and midwives from each hospital has been determined.
-The calculated sample size in each hospital was proportionally allocated to the number of nurses and midwives and the study unit was selected using a simple random sampling technique from the work schedule check list of professionals.
+The calculated sample size in each hospital was proportionally allocated to the number of nurses and midwives and the study unit was selected using a simple random sampling technique from the work schedule checklist of professionals.
 So, based on the proportional allocation about 229 nurses and 27 midwives from FHRH and 136 nurses and 23 midwives from DTRH were selected.
 Consequently, 256 nurses and midwives from FHRH, and 159 nurses and midwives from DTRH were selected, adhering to the proportional allocation method.

 Study variables, tools, and data collection procedure: the outcome variable was the practical care of peripheral intravenous cannulation.
 The data were collected using structured self-administered questionnaires plus an observational checklist.
 The questionnaire was prepared in English language and included respondents´ socio-demographic characteristics and practice related questions, and checklists.
 The tools were validated and adapted from the previous study with in-depth literature review [10,14-16].
 The questionnaire was checked thoroughly for objectivity and variable assessment before it was distributed to the data collectors.
 Half-day training was given to the data collectors and the supervisors on the study protocol, including the study objectives, the relevance of the study and confidentiality of information, respondents´ rights, and informed consent.
 One supervisor was a nurse holding a Master's Science degree and two data collectors were nurses holding a Bachelor of Science degree.
-Participants who scored above and equal to 70% on practice questions were considered as having good practice whereas participants who scored below 70% considered as poor practice for the care of intravenous cannulation [17].
-In this study, appropriate veins mean based on American CDC recommendations; insertion site for short and midline peripheral catheters as the upper extremity veins for adults patients and upper or lower scalp (especially neonates) for generally pediatric patients [18].
+Participants who scored above and equal to 70% on practice questions were considered to have good practice, whereas participants who scored below 70% were considered to have poor practice for the care of intravenous cannulation [13].
+In this study, appropriate veins mean based on American CDC recommendations; insertion site for short and midline peripheral catheters as the upper extremity veins for adults patients and upper or lower scalp (especially neonates) for generally pediatric patients [17].

 Data processing and analysis: data were entered into the computer using Epi Data version 3.1 and transported to Statistical Package for Social Sciences (SPSS) version 25.0 for analysis.
 Descriptive and inferential statistics were analyzed and presented.
 Initially, bivariate logistic regression was carried out to explore the association of each independent variable with the outcome variable.
 Thereafter, to see the relationship between practice and socio-demographic and other variables, multivariable logistic regression was used.
 Variables with a P-value ≤0.2 in the bivariate logistic regression were used in the multiple logistic regression analysis.
 P-value ≤0.05 and 95% confidence level were considered statistically significant.

 Ethics approval and consent to participate: an ethical clearance letter was obtained from the Research Ethics Committee of Debre Tabor University College of Health Sciences (Reference number: 972/2014 E.C./CHS).
 The permission and agreement consent were obtained from the study hospitals before the study after an explanation of the purpose of the study through a support letter.
-This study was conducted per the Declaration of Helsinki: each study participant was well informed about the aim of the study, benefits, and risks; informed written consent was secured from study participants; study participants´ confidentiality was maintained; no personal identifiers were used in the data collection questionnaire, and codes were used in place of them; the recorded data were not accessed by a third person, except the researcher; and data sharing will be enacted based on the consent and permission of research participants.
+This study was conducted per the Declaration of Helsinki.
+Each study participant was well informed about the aim of the study, benefits, and risks.
+Informed written consent was secured from study participants; study participants´ confidentiality was maintained; no personal identifiers were used in the data collection questionnaire, and codes were used in place of them; the recorded data were not accessed by a third person, except the researcher; and data sharing will be enacted based on the consent and permission of research participants.

 Results Up Down

-Socio-demographic characteristics of the respondents: three hundred ninety respondents completed the questionnaire, with a response rate of 93.98%.
-The study found 207(53.1%) were male and the rest were female.
+Socio-demographic characteristics of the respondents: three hundred and ninety respondents completed the questionnaire, with a response rate of 93.98%.
+The study found 207 (53.1%) were male and the rest were female.
 Most, 315 (80.8%) of the respondents belong to the age group of 21-34 years.
-The majority, 350(89.7%) of the respondents were Bachelor's degree holders and 135(34.6%) respondents had work experience of less than 5 years and 64(16.4%) of them had more than 10 years of work experience (Table 1).
+The majority, 350 (89.7%) of the respondents were Bachelor's degree holders and 135 (34.6%) respondents had work experience of less than 5 years and 64 (16.4%) of them had more than 10 years of work experience (Table 1).

 Practice of nurses and midwives on the care of peripheral intravenous cannulation: in this study, only 4.9% of participants had good practice but, 95.1% of the respondents had poor practice on the care of peripheral intravenous cannulation.
-Nurses´ and Midwives practice on the care of peripheral intravenous cannulation working in Referral Hospitals of Amhara Region, Ethiopia, 2022 (Table 2) In the practice part of this study, observation had conducted on 41 participants as they insert PIVC to discover the natural practice with the procedure.
+Nurses´ and Midwives practice on the care of peripheral intravenous cannulation working in Referral Hospitals of Amhara Region, Ethiopia, 2022 (Table 2).
+In the practice part of this study, observation had conducted on 41 participants as they insert PIVC to discover the natural practice with the procedure.
 More than half of the observations did not wash their hands or scrub their hands using alcohol before the procedure of intravenous cannulation; a small number of observations explain the procedure to their client before insertion.
 Almost none of the observations open the IV kit before the procedure.
 In this observation, the frequently used vein site was the left forearm (21.9%) and the failure rate was 9.6% (Table 3).

-Factors associated with nurses´ and midwives´ care on peripheral intravenous catheter: in this study, nurses and midwives who have greater work experience were seven times (adjusted odds ratio [AOR] = 7.269, 95%CI= (1.68- 31.40) more likely to have good practice on the care and maintenance of PIVC and nurses and midwives who had special training on care of PIVC have 10 times AOR= 10.12, 95%CI= (4.32-19.45) more likely to have good practice on the care and maintenance of PIVC (Table 4).
+Factors associated with nurses´ and midwives´ care on peripheral intravenous catheter: in this study, nurses and midwives who have greater work experience were seven times (adjusted odds ratio [AOR]= 7.269, 95%CI= (1.68- 31.40) more likely to have good practice on the care and maintenance of PIVC and nurses and midwives who had special training on care of PIVC have 10 times AOR= 10.12, 95%CI= (4.32-19.45) more likely to have good practice on the care and maintenance of PIVC (Table 4).

 Discussion Up Down

 This study finding showed that 4.9 at 95% CI (3, 7) of respondents had good experience taking care of intravenous cannulations that were inserted peripherally.
-This study's findings were less than those of research carried out in Bangladesh and Nepal [14,19].
-Approximately 43% of nurses and midwives were aware of the proper vein to insert; this is less than the Malaysian study's findings and does not align with the American CDC's 2011 advice [18,20].
-The aseptic non-touch technique, which avoids touching vital equipment and body parts, is a crucial infection prevention strategy in resource-constrained environments like ours however, nearly half of the study's responders (44.6%) were unaware of important details that are not touched during infusion therapy [21].
-This study revealed, among other things, that most participants (56.6%) were aware of the possibility of having PIVC placed in adult patients' or clients' lower limb veins; these findings are validated by other research [18,22].
+This study's findings were less than those of research carried out in Bangladesh and Nepal [14,18].
+Approximately 43% of nurses and midwives were aware of the proper vein to insert; this is less than the Malaysian study's findings and does not align with the American CDC's 2011 advice [15,17].
+The aseptic non-touch technique, which avoids touching vital equipment and body parts, is a crucial infection prevention strategy in resource-constrained environments like ours.
+However, nearly half of the study's responders (44.6%) were unaware of important details that are not touched during infusion therapy [19].
+This study revealed, among other things, that most participants (56.6%) were aware of the possibility of having PIVC placed in adult patients' or clients' lower limb veins; these findings are validated by other research [17,20].
 Around 41.5% of participants in this study were replacing their IV cannulas after 12-72 hours, despite the fact that several studies have revealed conflicting findings about the optimal timing for PIVC removal and replacement that is, whether replacing an IV cannula on a regular basis or only when clinically necessary to avoid difficulties.
 However, the majority of study participants (90%) did not utilize transparent dressings.
 In this scenario, it can be challenging to grade and assess the clinical status of the IV site, making it challenging to follow clinically recommended replacement and removal.
-Thus, it's crucial to replace IV cannulas on a regular basis [23,24].
+Thus, it's crucial to replace IV cannulas on a regular basis [21].

 The goal of the study was to observe 41 nurses and midwives in order to corroborate the answers provided in the practice questionnaire.
 The outcome revealed inadequate practice in every area.
 There had been partial maintenance of the aseptic procedure.
 Approximately 63.3% of participants complete the questionnaire while using the cannula to preserve patency every day; nevertheless, during observation, 56% of participants flash the cannula by 0.9% NS.